AwaleSagar/SubWhisper/docs/development.md

 1. Use a smaller model with the `--model tiny` option
 2. Process videos in segments
 3. Increase system swap space if possible

+### Python package conflicts

+If you encounter package conflicts:

+1. Make sure you're using the correct OpenAI Whisper package (`openai-whisper`)
+2. Check for conflicts with other packages named "whisper"
+3. Create a fresh virtual environment if needed

 ## Performance Optimization